 Pat shrimp dry, and season with ¼ tsp. salt and a pinch of pepper.

 Cook the Shrimp

-Heat 2 tsp. olive oil in a medium non-stick pan over medium-high heat.
+Heat 2 tsp. olive oil in a large non-stick pan over medium-high heat.

-Add shrimp to hot pan and cook undisturbed until seared on one side, 2-3 minutes.
+Add shrimp to hot pan and sear undisturbed until browned on one side, 2-3 minutes.